 TACOS…FROM WORST TO BEST

 The first decision you need to make when you order tacos is the tortilla.
 Chipotle offers three options: crispy corn, soft corn and soft flour.
 You already know the soft flour tortilla is loaded with salt, calories and fat.
-So let’s focus on the crispy corn and the soft corn tortillas: Both have 210 calories, 30 milligrams of sodium, 3 grams of protein and 6 grams of fiber, and their carbs vary by just 5 grams.
+So let's focus on the crispy corn and the soft corn tortillas: Both have 210 calories, 30 milligrams of sodium, 3 grams of protein and 6 grams of fiber, and their carbs vary by just 5 grams.
 However, soft corn tortillas contain no fat, while both the soft flour tortillas and crispy corn tortillas have 7.5 grams (3 grams saturated).
 Go for the soft corn tortillas, and save the fat and sodium for fillings!
-And then read these 50 Ways to Lose 10 Pounds—Fast!
+And then read these ways to lose 10 pounds!

 SOFRITAS SOFT FLOUR TACOS